SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 "You're doing great, darling," Rarity exclaimed.

 "Rarity, how do I know I won't just lose all my progress once I'm in front of Rainbow Dash?"
-Fluttershy asked.

 "I saw that coming, and I am prepared.
 After you are fully able to say it, I am going to barrow a Rainbow Dash costume from Pinkie.
-I will wear the costume, and we can practice you asking me out while I'm dressed liked Rainbow," Rarity answered.
+I will wear the costume, and we can practice you asking me out while I'm dressed liked Rainbow."

-"Oh, my," Fluttershy said.
-"You thought of everything."
+"Oh, my, you thought of everything."

-"I do my best," Rarity said.
+"I do my best."

 Fluttershy continued her practicing.
 "Rainbow Dash, W…"

 *You will ask her out.*

-"Rainbow Dash, W…" Fluttershy said.
+"Rainbow Dash, W…"

 *You can do this, Fluttershy!*

-"Rainbow Dash, Wi…" Fluttershy said.
+"Rainbow Dash, Wi…"

 "You got this!"
 Rarity said.

-"Rainbow Dash, Wi…" Fluttershy said.
+"Rainbow Dash, Wi…"

 *You will overcome your anxiety.*

-"Rainbow Dash, Wil…" Fluttershy managed.
+"Rainbow Dash, Wil…"

 Fluttershy continued to practice, each time giving herself encouragement.